 - notes explaining each item in the tax code calculation;

 Personal and contact information

 - your title (Mr, Mrs, Dr, Sir etc), your name and address and your National Insurance number – contact HMRC as soon as you can if anything is wrong;

-- the date of issue of the notice and the tax year to which it relates.
+- the date of issue of the notice.

 Note the tax year that the coding notice refers to: you may receive two PAYE coding notices for different years in the same day’s post.

 In the calculation box, HMRC usually set out your personal allowances first and anything else that increases your tax free amount, such as tax deductible job expenses.
 These items are then added up.

 Anything that reduces your tax free amount, such as a reduction to collect unpaid tax or an estimate of untaxed interest, is then taken off.

 This leaves you with a tax free amount which, if positive, is divided by ten.
 A letter is added at the end to give you your tax code.
 For example, a tax free amount of £4,921 becomes tax code 492L.

 If the result is negative, you have a minus tax free amount.
 The number is divided by ten, a figure of one is taken away and the letter K is put before the result to give you your tax code.
 For example, a minus tax free amount of £2,970 becomes tax code K296.